devops-deepaktogloor/Cloud_Automation_With_Terraform/README.md

 4. **Wait a few seconds for the command to complete.**

 5. **If you don't see any errors, you are ready to use Chocolatey!** Type `choco` or `choco -?` now, or see [Getting Started](https://community.chocolatey.org/docs/getting-started) for usage instructions.

+# STEP: 2
+1. Create Project Folder (with you desired folder name eg. Terraform_Automation)
+2. Open VS editor code
+3. Open the Folder which you created.
+4. Now go to plugins and add below plugins.
+   - HashiCorp Terraform
+   - Terraform

+# STEP: 3
+1. Create some files as below.
+(These below file names are optional)
+  - provider.tf
+  - main.tf
+  - inputs.tf
+  - outputs.tf